983111/Applied-AI-ML-Projects/Fine Tuning- DistilBert/README.md

 | account | 1.00 | 0.83 | 0.91 | 6 |
 | software | 0.86 | 1.00 | 0.92 | 6 |

-> Results are averaged over 3 random seeds; numbers above are from seed 42.
+> Results are from seed 42.
+The model was trained on synthetic data — see Limitations below.

 ## How to Use